hamtaro75/madblocks/README.md

 Key : It's an object which will open a block.

 Pressure plate : When something is on this block, it will engage a mechanism.
-This mechanism can be for example a door which will open or a block or keys who appears and so on.
+This mechanism can be for example a door which will open or a block or key who appears and so on.

 Map editor :

-The game has a map editor which allows you to create new maps to share it with your friends or try the level of someone !
-You can save your creation and open them when you want and try them to see if it's okay.
+The game has a map editor which allows you to create new maps to share it with your friends or try someone's level !
+You can save your creations and open them when you want and try them to see if it's okay.

 Have fun on Madblocks !